simonerigoni/convert_images_to_pdf/README.md

 Pre-commit is a framework for managing and maintaining multi-language pre-commit hooks.
 A pre-commit hook is a script that runs before a commit operation in a version control system.
 This allows to shift left code quality checks and remediations.
 You can change the hooks by updateing the file `.pre-commit-config.yaml`.

-To trigger the pre-commit hooks without an actual commit you can run `pre-commit run --all-files`.
+To trigger the pre-commit hooks without an actual commit you can run `pre-commit run --all-files -v`.

 ## Data